FailAcademy/learning/wdp-vancouver/_slides/week-03/02-ajax-apis.md

 The NYT API requires that obtain an API key to access its various APIs' endpoints.

 Let's create an account on the NYT website so we can obtain a key to use on our projects right now...

+???

+Documentation on the 'Get Started' page is somewhat outdated - they should select/enable all APIs they want access to when creating their app

 ---